State of Rhode Island

 Enrolling in the Special Needs Emergency Registry lets police, fire, and other first responders in your community better prepare for and respond to your needs during a hurricane, storm, or other emergency.

 Many people may need extra help during a time of emergency, including people who:

 The information submitted to the Rhode Island Special Needs Emergency Registry is shared with local and state first responders and emergency management officials.
 Your information is held confidentially and only accessed to assist in your safety and well-being.
 The Department of Health and Rhode Island Emergency Management Agency have worked with E-911 to notify first responders when they are responding to a household that may have someone enrolled in the Registry.
 While enrolling in the special needs registry does not guarantee assistance, this notification allows first responders additional time to consider how to best respond to that incident.
 Please note that strict confidentiality is maintained at all times and only those who have a reason to access the information are authorized to do so.

 We all need to be prepared for emergencies.
-If you or someone in your family has a special healthcare need, remember to take it into consideration when preparing your emergency supply kit.
+If you or someone in your family has an access or functional need, remember to take it into consideration when preparing your emergency supply kit.
 If you take medication or use a medical treatment on a regular basis, be sure you have what you need to care for yourself for at least three days.